richardhurley08/120-work/HW-5/readme.md

 # Richard Hurley
 -----
-## Week 4 - Intro to Drawing in p5
+## Week 5 - Animation, Variables, & Mathn p5
 ---

- This week we were able to draw something in javascript.
-I had alot of fun on this assignment that I honestly forgot about all the other classes that I have.
-Obligations will get you every time.
+ This week we were able to draw something in javascript and create a fun animation to it.
+It was interesting going into this projecte without a clue as to what i was going to do and then before i knew it hours had passed.

-<p> This week I read all of the website information and watched all the videos a few times.
-I downloaded the color packet to help with picking colors.
-I learned how to use `createCanvas()` and `background()` functions. </p>
+<p> This week I read all of the website information and watched the instruction videos.
+I learned how to use `frameRate()` , `noCursor()`, `mouseX, mouseY()`, and `let()`. </p>

-<p> The only issues I had this assignment was typos.
-For example I wrote the camand `stroke ( 'white' )` but I forgot the ; at the end fo the command.
-I startet to think of it like texting  I have to wink after every command. ;)
+<p> The only issues I had this week was knowing when to stop and work on my other homework.
+There are so many tweeks and Variables that can be changed that it can eat up an entire week.

 I did not use the issues forum this week.

 ## Workspace Screenshot